 You're excited to connect with local, sustainable vegetable farming, farm-based education, and community.
 You won’t mind coming into contact with dirt, manure, and critters.

 Wednesdays 8:30am to 11:30am and 1:30pm to 4:00pm

-Volunteer any amount of time, every little bit helps!
+Volunteer any amount of time during the Wednesdays shifts, every little bit helps!

 Saturday service group volunteer opportunities available by appointment.

 A water bottle and sun protection are essential.

 Be sure to wear clothing that can get dirty and is appropriate for the weather.
 Pants are strongly recommended to protect legs from stinging nettle, poison ivy, prickly plants, and sun.